michaellennox/bookmark_manager/README.md

 As a user
-So that I can have instant feedback on a failed signup I would like an error message to appear if I enter incorrect details
+So that I can have instant feedback on a failed signup I would like a relevant error message to appear if I enter incorrect details
 ```